Transformation Integration Process (TIP)

 A TIP brings you into the exact environment where the pattern lives — the marriage, the meeting, the parenting moment, the loop you keep finding yourself inside — and gives you a structured process to notice, contemplate, journal, recalibrate, and respond differently while life is still running.

-A TIP is where your insight becomes the practice.
+A TIP is where insight becomes lived experience.

 Why TIPs Exist